We're in this together

 • Increased DEI learning opportunities through guided conversations, book study groups, external speaker events and other programming.

-• Implemented recruiting practices to attract diverse candidates, recognize and address bias in decision making, and create a positive candidate experience.
+• Implemented recruiting practices to attract diverse candidates and create a positive candidate experience.

 • Introduced scenario-based discrimination and harassment training for all employees focused on speaking up and speaking up for others.